India bans wheat exports as heat wave hurts crop, domestic prices soar | Headlines

 - India

-India banned wheat exports on Saturday, just days after saying it was targeting record shipments this year, as a scorching heat wave curtailed output and domestic prices soared to an all-time high.
+India banned wheat exports on Saturday days after saying it was targeting record shipments this year, as a scorching heat wave curtailed output and domestic prices hit a record high.

+The government said it would still allow exports backed by already issued letters of credit and to countries that request supplies "to meet their food security needs".
+The move to ban overseas shipments was not in perpetuity and could be revised, senior government officials told a press conference.

 A spike in temperatures in mid-March means the crop could instead be around 100 million tonnes or even lower, said a New Delhi-based dealer with a global trading firm.
 "The government's procurement has fallen more than 50%.
 Spot markets are getting far lower supplies than last year.
 All these things are indicating lower crop," the dealer said.